dasaradha09/PDF-Q-A-RAG-System/README.md

-# 🤖 Intelligent RAG Q&A System
+# 🤖 PDF Q&A RAG System

 A modern, feature-rich Retrieval-Augmented Generation (RAG) question-answering system built with **Streamlit**, **Google Gemini AI**, and **ChromaDB**.
 Upload your documents and get instant, accurate AI-powered answers with source attribution.